daozhao/apprtc-go/README.md

 Open chrome and enter URL(https://XXX.XXX.XXX.XXX:8888 or https://XXX.XXX.XXX.XXX:8080 ).

 warnning:Replace the IP(XXX.XXX.XXX.XXX) with your real IP address.
-Please put two devices in different networks so that they cannot access each other.

 # Other test
 1. Only test stun